-Railroading 101 – How Cando Rail Services helps Canadian Pacific make its Vaughan yard among the best in the business
+Railroading 101 – How Cando Rail Services helps CP make its Vaughan Intermodal Terminal among the best in the business

 Cando Rail Services Ltd was the provider to turn to when Canadian Pacific looked for ways to improve speed and efficiency at its massive intermodal railyard outside of Toronto.
 Since 2007, Cando has played an increasingly important role supporting CP at its Vaughan Intermodal Terminal.
 Cando’s yard crews handle key tasks that have allowed CP to increase its network velocity and build capacity all the while maintaining safe operations.